2009–10 Los Angeles Lakers season: Boston Celtics

 The Los Angeles Lakers took game one against the Boston Celtics, winning by 13 (102–89).
 Kobe Bryant scored game high 30 points.
 Pau Gasol lead game high of rebounds (14).
 Celtics took game two to tie the series (1–1), with a victory of (103–94).
 Ray Allen scored 32 points (including then–NBA Finals record eight three–pointers a record remained for eight years until Stephen Curry breaks his own record with nine three–pointers in the 2018 NBA Finals.) with Rajon Rondo lead in rebounds (12).
-In game three, it was a close fought game, Lakers came out with a (91–84) victory with a 29 point performance by Kobe Bryant in Boston to take (2–1) lead in the series.
+In game three, it was a close fought game, Lakers came out with a (91–84) victory with a 29-point performance by Kobe Bryant in Boston to take (2–1) lead in the series.
 Game four in Boston, the Celtics out fought the Lakers with a (96–89), performance to tie the series again (2–2).
 Kobe Bryant still lead the game high points of 33.
 Celtics took advantage of home court in game five with a (92–86) victory.
-Paul Pierce scored 27 points to lead the Celtics to a (32) lead in the series.
+Paul Pierce scored 27 points to lead the Celtics to a (3-2) lead in the series.
 With a crucial game six, the Lakers put on a dominant performance at the Staples Center with a 19-point victory (89–67) to tie the series 3 games apiece (3–3).
 In a pivotal game seven, the rivalry of the Lakers and the Celtics once again met in a game seven.
-The Lakers struggled the first half as the Celtics had control of the game for the most of the three quarters.
+The Lakers struggled the first half as the Celtics had control of the game for most of the three quarters.
 Within five minutes left in the game, Kobe Bryant made crucial plays to lead the Lakers to the 16th NBA title and also making Kobe Bryant a five-time NBA Champion.